notreallydan/personal-websit/README.md

 open your browser and navigate to `http://localhost:3000` to view the website.

-## contributing
+### contributing

-contributions are welcome. if you have suggestions for improvements or want to report a bug, please open an issue or submit a pull request.
+unlikely but contributions are welcome. if you have suggestions for improvements or want to report a bug, please open an issue or submit a pull request.

 1. fork the repository
 2. create a new branch: